PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1-7-7.md

 Find [here](https://devdocs.prestashop.com/1.7/modules/core-updates/1.7.7/) the documentation on the hooks' mapping.
 A new hook grouping the actions of the top of the order page has also been added to replace displayBackOfficeOrderActions which will no longer have the same layout.

-The detailed changes can be found on the following pull requests on github [#16144](https://github.com/PrestaShop/PrestaShop/pull/16144) and [#17734](https://github.com/PrestaShop/PrestaShop/pull/17734).
+The detailed changes can be found on the following pull requests on GitHub [#16144](https://github.com/PrestaShop/PrestaShop/pull/16144) and [#17734](https://github.com/PrestaShop/PrestaShop/pull/17734).

 A summary of the hooks impacted: